 Both Blue Apron and Home Chef offer similar discounts for students and seniors as well as first responders, teachers, and other heroes.
 Both offer special occasion meals that cost a bit more per serving.
 Blue Apron labels its range as Premium while Home Chef uses the Culinary Collection or Plus label.

-Prices at Blue Apron start from $5.74 per serving when you sign up for the largest plan of 4 meals for 5 people per week.
-The price goes up on smaller orders, costing as much as $12.49 per serving for the minimum order of 2 meals for 2 people per week and $9.99 per serving for 4 meals for 2.
+Prices at Blue Apron start from $4.00 per serving for meal kits when you order the largest plan of 5 meals for 4 people per week (before applying any discounts).
+The price goes up on smaller orders, costing as much as $11.99 per serving for the minimum order of 2 meals for 2 people per week and $9.99 per serving for 4 meals for 2.

 Customization makes Home Chef unique, but it can also make it more expensive.
 If you choose to customize a dish by doubling up or upgrading your protein choice, you can expect to pay up to $5 more per serving.